micnews/deku-page-layout/README.md

 # deku-page-layout
 Render page layout using Deku.
-Useful for apps that use already use [Deku](https://github.com/anthonyshort/deku) to avoid another template engine dependency.
+Useful for apps that already use [Deku](https://github.com/anthonyshort/deku) to avoid another template engine dependency.

 ## USAGE